 During November 2014, the Authority terminated the original 2008 Series 2008 C-1A, C-1B, C-1C and C-2 swaps and reissued and restructured to bear interest based upon 70% of one month LIBOR.
-Those derivative instruments had an aggregate fair value of (\$9,471,392), which is considered a swap borrowing from the counterparty.
+At termination, those derivative instruments had an aggregate fair value of (\$9,471,392), which is considered a swap borrowing from the counterparty.
+The swap borrowing is being amortized over the remaining life of the bond.

-Bonds, state loans payable (PENNVEST) and swap borrowing consisted of the following at December 31, 2014 and 2013:
+Bonds, state loans payable, capital lease, and swap borrowing consisted of the following at December 31, 2015 and 2014: